Pay it Forward Suspended

 Starbucks is usually really proactive in the pay it forward arena.
 If Starbucks is your favorite coffee shop or the coffee shop in your neighborhood won't take the suspended coffee challenge with you maybe you can find a better cup of joe somewhere close by.
 Suspended coffees and sandwiches wouldn't even be hard to implement.
 All it would take would be a sign stating customers can suspend a coffee or sandwich for someone in the future.

-May your life be reign be royal.
-Live a better life today that you did yesterday.
+See you tomorrow, some time between the stroke of life and midnight.
 Peace, Style, and Blessings.
 I think I have some suspending to do.

 www.facebook.com/ScottSonnon "We enter a little coffeehouse with a friend of mine and give our order.
 While we’re approaching our table two people come in and they go to the counter:

 ‘Five coffees, please.
 Two of them for us and three suspended’ They pay for their order, take the two and leave.

 I ask my friend: “What are those ‘suspended’ coffees?”
 My friend: “Wait for it and you will see.”

 Some more people enter.
 Two girls ask for one coffee each, pay and go.
 The next order was for seven coffees and it was made by three lawyers - three for them and four ‘suspended’.
 While I still wonder what’s the deal with those ‘suspended’ coffees I enjoy the sunny weather and the beautiful view towards the square in front of the café.
 Suddenly a man dressed in shabby clothes who looks like a beggar comes in through the door and kindly asks ‘Do you have any suspended coffee?’